 “Be more concerned with your character than your reputation, because your character is what you really are, while your reputation is merely what others think you are.”
 John Wooden

 Be honest.
 Avoid lies.
 Avoid stretching the truth.
-Never have your kids pretend to be something they aren’t.
+Never have your teen pretend to be something they aren’t.

 Tell the truth

-In How to Get Recruited I tell you and your child how to design a player profile, create highlight film, and talk to college coaches.
+In How to Get Recruited I layout how to design a player profile, create highlight film, and talk to college coaches.
 I never tell you to lie.
 I never tell you to boost your stats or lie on your profile.
 The college admissions scandal is all about lies.

 There will be a real temptation to pretend that your athlete is more than they actually are.
 While most of us will not go to the extreme of paying five- and six-digit bribes, we will be tempted to bend the truth.